williamstoy/opalkelly-frontpanel-api-matlab/README.md

 ## Installation
 - Download the Opal Kelly FrontPanel SDK
-- Copy 'include' and 'lib' folders into the project root
+- Copy 'include' and 'lib' folders from OK FP SDK into the project root
 - Add the project folder to the path

 ## Example Usage